jdinh8124/developer-resources/README.md

 - Spend time with your family between coding
 - Listen to diverse types of music
 - Take Breaks
+- Indirectly still learn about programming like podcasts
 - Read
 - Setting aside unnecessary distractions
 - Find your why